-Objectives: This study surveys grey literature to explore how AI is adopted in TA, focusing on the problems it solves, its solutions, and the available tools.
-Additionally, the study gather expert insights to understand AI's current and future role in TA.
+Objectives: Given the prevalent usage of AI in industry, sources of truth are held in grey literature as well as the minds of professionals, stakeholders, developers, and end-users.
+To this aim, our study surveys grey literature to explore how AI is adopted in TA, focusing on the problems it solves, its solutions, and the available tools.
+Additionally, the study is complemented by expert insights.

-Methods: We reviewed over 3,600 grey literature sources over five years, including blogs, white papers, and user manuals, and finally filtered 342 documents to develop taxonomies of TA problems and AI solutions.
+Methods: Over five years, we reviewed over 3,600 grey literature sources, including blogs, white papers, and user manuals, and finally filtered 342 documents to develop taxonomies of TA problems and AI solutions.
 We also cataloged 100 AI-driven TA tools and interviewed five expert software testers to gain insights into AI's current and future role in TA.